I was 30 years old when a friend died of cancer. And then it was for me the first time that I couldn’t cope in life, I felt somehow uprooted.

 Medication (psychotropic drugs) can also help under certain conditions.
 Whether and which medications should be used in the treatment is agreed upon between the physician and patient.

 Sufferers with milder complaints can initially be well cared for by their GP.
 GPs with the additional qualification "Psychosomatic care" are particularly trained for this.
-If the GP treatment alone is not sufficient, then, for example, specialist physicians for psychosomatic medicine and psychotherapy are the right contact persons.
+The GP always remains the first contact person for the complaints, by coordinating examinations and treatments.
+If the GP treatment alone is not sufficient, then, for example, specialist physicians for psychosomatic medicine and psychotherapy or üsychotherapists are the right contact persons.

 Both for an outpatient assessment and for inpatient treatment, two psychosomatic clinics are available in Hamburg: the University Department for Psychosomatic Medicine and Psychotherapy, with its Outpatient Department in the University Medical Center Hamburg-Eppendorf, and the inpatient area of the Schön Klinik Hamburg Eilbek and the Department for Psychosomatic Medicine at the Asklepios Westklinikum in Hamburg-Rissen.